YOURLS/website/src/development/dont-hack-core.md

 Don't modify core: **override core**.
 YOURLS, like many well designed apps and CMS, comes with a Plugin API to make it flexible and modular.

-Implement your custom features in a separate files that will be left untouched when you update YOURLS.
+Implement your custom features in separate files that will be left untouched when you update YOURLS.

 There's a tutorial on how to make [Plugins](/development/plugins).
 There's an ever growing [Plugin List](https://github.com/YOURLS/awesome-yourls) that may already feature what you're looking for.